I Want To...

 Professor of Medicine

-Expertise: Abnormal Uterine Bleeding, Celiac Disease, Clinical Gastroenterology, Diarrheal Disease, Digestive Diseases, Gastroenterology, Inflammatory Bowel Disease (IBD), Short Bowel Syndrome ...read more
+Expertise: Abnormal Uterine Bleeding, Celiac Disease, Clinical Gastroenterology, Diarrheal Disease, Digestive Disorders, Gastroenterology, Inflammatory Bowel Disease (IBD), Short Bowel Syndrome ...read more

 Research Interests: Intestinal Salt Absorption and the proteins involved including their regulation; Development of drug therapy for diarrheal disorders; Use of human enteroids to understand intestinal physiology and pathophysiology ...read more